dymmond/lilya/docs/en/docs/contrib/security/simple-oauth2.md

 Since storing plaintext passwords is unsafe, we'll use a (fake) password hashing system for verification.

-If the passwords don’t match, we'll return the same error as before.
+If the passwords don't match, we'll return the same error as before.

 #### What is Password Hashing?